tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_rate_limiting_and_thresholds.md

 ## What to cover with rate limiting

-Companies with APIs make money by charging for access to the API, but they usually distinguish between low usage and high usage, often making the low usage options free so that users can explore and play with the API.
+Companies with APIs make money by charging for access to the API, but they usually distinguish between low usage and high usage, often making the low usage options free so that users can explore and experiment with the API.
 With the sample OpenWeatherMap Weather API that we've [been using in this course](docapis_scenario_for_using_weather_api.html), you can see where the pricing begins:

 {% include course_image.html border="" filename="openweathermapratelimits" ext_print="png" ext_web="png" alt="Pricing tier for OpenWeatherMap API" caption="Pricing tiers for OpenWeatherMap API.
 Each call is a request to the API.
 If your page makes just one call for weather, and you get more than 60 visitors per second, you'll need to move past the free tier." %}